memfault/interrupt/_drafts/cortex-m-breakpoints.md

 With that out of the way, let's take a look at the actual **GDB RSP** commands that get sent over the wire when we install a breakpoint.
 Conveniently GDB has a builtin debug command, `set debug remote 1`, which can be used to enable printing of every single command sent between the client and server!

-To facilitate breakpoint testing, I've added `dummy_function_1` through `dummy_function_9` to my program so that we can install breakpoints on.
+To facilitate breakpoint testing, I've added `dummy_function_1` through `dummy_function_9` to my program that we can set breakpoints for.
 All the functions do is print the name of the function being executed:

 ```c